Improve Microsoft Access Database Performance

 Performance problems can arise from:

 Optimising the Microsoft Access Database

 A comprehensive database analysis will identify all these issues.

 A Stable Access Database Platform

-These Optimisations will stabilise an Access Database Administration system, and may be the starting point for adding further functionality.
+These Optimisations will stabilise an Access Database Administration Application, and may be the starting point for adding further functionality.

-Or the stable database may provide a sufficient safety margin of time for an alternative administration system to be built.
+Or the stable database may provide a sufficient safety margin of time for an alternative administration Application to be built.